-As a basis for, and contribution to, effective risk management and to ensure that the company is able to pursue its strategies, even during periods of economic downturn, DSM aims to retain a strong balance sheet and limit its financial risks.
+As a basis for, and contribution to, effective risk management and to ensure that we are able to pursue our strategies, even during periods of economic downturn, DSM aims to retain a strong balance sheet and limit our financial risks.

-DSM's Strategy 2021: Growth & Value - Purpose led, Performance driven has ambitious strategic and financial targets, which are outlined in the Strategy 2021 chapter.
-Within the context of this strategy, DSM aims to maintain a strong investment grade long-term credit rating.
+Our strategy has ambitious targets, as outlined in Strategy.
+Within the context of this strategy, we aim to maintain a strong investment grade and a strong long-term credit rating.

-Most of DSM's external funding needs are financed through long-term debt.
+Most of our external funding needs are financed through long-term debt.
 Debt covenants are not included in the terms and conditions of outstanding bonds and financing arrangements.
-DSM aims to spread the maturity profile of outstanding bonds in order to have adequate financial flexibility.
+We aim to spread the maturity profile of outstanding bonds in order to have adequate financial flexibility.

-An important element of the company's financial policy is the allocation of cash flow.
-DSM primarily allocates cash flow to investments aimed at strengthening its business positions and securing stable, and preferably rising, dividend payments to its shareholders.
-Remaining cash flow is used for acquisitions, with a prudent and disciplined approach in targeting investments predominantly in Nutrition.
-Share buy-backs are considered in the absence of value-creating M&A opportunities.
+An important element of our financial policy is the allocation of cash flow.
+We primarily allocate cash to investments aimed at strengthening our business positions and securing stable, and preferably rising, dividend payments to our shareholders.
+Remaining cash flow is used for acquisitions, targeting investments predominantly in Nutrition and in line with our strategy.
+Share buy-backs will be considered in the absence of value-creating M&A opportunities.

-In order to cover our commitments under the dividend policy and under management and employee option and share plans, DSM buys back shares insofar as this is necessary and feasible.
-In the year 2018, 2,700,000 shares were repurchased to meet these obligations.
+In order to cover our commitments under the dividend policy and under management and employee option and share plans, we buy back shares insofar as this is necessary and feasible.

-It is company policy to hedge 100% of the currency risks resulting from sales and purchases at the moment of recognition of trade receivables and payables.
-Additionally, under strict conditions, operating companies may opt to hedge currency risks from firm commitments and forecast transactions.
-The currencies giving rise to these risks are primarily USD, CHF and JPY.
-The risks arising from currency exposures are reviewed as and when appropriate.
+We continuously monitor and assess risks arising from currency exposures.
+It is our policy to hedge 100% of the currency risks resulting from sales and purchases at the moment of recognition of trade receivables and payables.
+Additionally, we may opt to hedge currency risks from firm commitments and forecast transactions.
+The currencies giving rise to these risks are primarily the US Dollar, the Swiss Franc, the Brazilian Real and the Chinese Renminbi.

-DSM's policy in the various sub-disciplines of the finance function is strongly oriented toward solidity, reliability and the protection of cash flows.
-The finance function plays an important role in business steering.
+Our policies in the finance function are strongly oriented toward solidity and reliability of reporting, as well as the protection of cash flows.
+The finance function also plays an important partner role to the business and supports business steering.